weka/vim-for-weka/README.md

     * `teka` - same thing for `teka.log`.
     * `artifacts` - read artifacts of one of the hosts.
 The first argument is the host number, and the second is the name of the artifact.

+* `:WekaInvestigate` command: opens `teka investigate` terminal.

+    * Requires Neovim or Vim8 with the terminal feature(`:echo has('terminal')`)
+    * Provide a job key as argument to investigate Bamboo/Reggie build.
+    * If the _wekaticet_ feature is set, and you are editing a ticket, running without arguments will investigate the ticket you are editing.
+    * Set `g:weka_useDeka` to `1` to use `deka investigate` instead of `teka investigate`.